international employment law firm alliance L&E Global

 In the event of terminating an employment contract, effective immediately and in violation of law, the employee is entitled to file a claim for damages or to be reinstated at work.
 The claim should be filed with a labour court within 21 days from the receipt of the notification on terminating the employment contract without notice, or from the day of expiration of the employment contract.

-Ineffective Termination of Employment Relation: It is permissible under Polish law to terminate an employment contract by way of a unilateral statement of will, due to an ineffective contract; a court proceeding is therefore required in order for the court to rule on the ineffectiveness of such a statement or whether the employee should be reinstated at work.
+Ineffective Termination of Employment Relation: It is permissible under Polish law to terminate an employment contract by way of a unilateral statement of will, even if defective; a court proceeding is therefore required in order for the court to rule on the ineffectiveness of such a statement or whether the employee should be reinstated at work.
 Under the Labour Code, only the employee is allowed to appeal against a defective employment notice.
 If the employee fails to appeal against the received statement, the statement has the effect of terminating the employment contract (even if it is defective).

 Whistleblower Laws